Can a Freezer Be Kept in an Unheated Garage? Here’s What You Need To Know

 Signs your unheated garage is too hot or cold for your freezer

-• Excess frost: When ambient garage temperature is too low, your freezer may develop frost on the exterior as well as the interior.
+• Excess frost: When ambient garage temperature is too low, your freezer may develop frost on the exterior and the interior.
 The regular defrost settings don’t work.
-Over time, this damages the freezer’s layer of insulation making it less able to regulate its own temperature.
+Over time, this damages the freezer’s layer of insulation, making it less able to regulate its own temperature.

 • Thawed food: If you constantly find your food in various stages of defrosting, it’s a sign your garage temperature is too cold.